JurajKubelka/DiscordSt/README.md

 ![Bot example](assets/img/embed-object.png)

+### Attachments and Images

-You can also send a file, for example an image:
+You can send a file, for example an image:

 ```Smalltalk
 DSWebhookClient new